 Keep in mind that eye drops don’t address the root cause of dry eyes; they just provide temporary respite from the uncomfortable dry eye symptoms.
 Only an eye doctor can examine your eyes to determine the underlying cause of your symptoms and recommend the best treatment for your unique case of dry eye.

-Schedule an appointment with Westfarms Eye Associates, PC in Farmington to learn more about dry eye syndrome and to find out which treatment is best for you.
+Schedule an appointment with Dr. Jenkins & Associates in Newington to learn more about dry eye syndrome and to find out which treatment is best for you.

 What is dry eye syndrome?

 Dry eye syndrome is a condition where your eyes either produce low-quality tears or don’t produce enough tears to keep your eyes hydrated.
 This may be due to certain diseases (like diabetes or other autoimmune diseases), aging, allergies, hormonal changes, smoking, poor air quality, medications and the environment.